 Celis Brewery will introduce more beer styles in fall 2017, including Celis Grande Cru.

 Celis Brewery beers are now available on tap at more than 100 bars and restaurants in central Texas.
 Availability will expand to Dallas Fort Worth in July, and San Antonio and Hill Country in August. soon in bottles Celis beers will be available in bottles in retail locations in August 2017.
 Celis Brewery is distributed by Brown Distributing Co.
 Inc. in Austin, Andrews Distributing in Dallas Ft, GLI Distributing in San Antonio, and Tri-City Distributors in New Braunfels, TX.

 About Celis Brewery

-Celis Brewery, founded by Christine Celis in Austin, Texas, brews Belgian-style ales and other beers, including the original witbier that Pierre Celis brewed in Hoegaarden.
+Celis Brewery, founded by Christine Celis in Austin, Texas, brews Belgian-style ales and other beers, including the original witbier that Pierre Celis brewed in Hoegaarden, Belgium.
 The brewery is an extension of the Celis family legacy and builds on the award-winning craft beer heritage for which the family is known.